Winner of Dreamvisions 7 Radio Network’s

 Broadcasts Weekly Monday 9am & 9pmET

-Wendy’s Theme This Week
+Wendy’s Planet Health This Week

 BIO: Story Walking Radio Host, Wendy Nadherny Fachon empowers young people, by showing how to step forward into each new life learning adventure with clarity, confidence and positive energy.
 Wendy began her youth work training in the school of life by observing and listening to her own daughter and son as they faced the challenges of growing up with bullying, fickle friends, and tough teachers.
 When her nephews, aged 5 and 7, lost their father on 9/11, she joined the boys and her sister on their bumpy journey along the road to recovery from deep trauma and upheaval.